theatrical presentations

 In Defense of Women

-Presented by San Diego Repertory Theatre as part of JFEST and formatted as a live version of our podcast, The Dybbukast, this original work combined scholarship and performed readings surrounding the 16th century Italian poem "In Defense of Women" by Jewish dramatist Leone De' Sommi Portaleone.
+Originally presented by San Diego Repertory Theatre as part of JFEST and formatted as a live version of our podcast, The Dybbukast, our first illuminated lecture combined scholarship and performed readings surrounding the 16th century Italian poem "In Defense of Women" by Jewish dramatist Leone De' Sommi Portaleone.
 The event (and festival) was presented online due to the ongoing pandemic.

 Remembering for the Future: A Community-wide Yom HaShoah Commemoration